aboutcode-org/scancode-toolkit/.github/ISSUE_TEMPLATE/--first-timers-only.md

 ---
 name: "First Timers Only issue"
-about: Open a First Timers Only issue for someone
+about: Issue based guide for new OSS contributors to solve a very easy Issue
 title: ''
 labels: 'first timers only'
 assignees: ''